oceanumeric/oceanumeric.github.io/docs/_blogs/guide-to-patent.md

     - patents are not under counted

-If we only use patents from EPO, patents might be under counted overall as it is possible that firms got granted patents from USPTO but either not applied for EPO or applied but rejected.
+If we only use patents from EPO, patents might be under counted overall as it is possible that firms got granted patents from USPTO but did not filed patent application to EPO or applied but rejected.
 With all those trade-offs, the best decision is to be of under counted rather than over counted.

-In Table 11, there is one entry marked as _'Not in the database'_, this shows the bias[^4] of OECD HAN database as `EP3181711` was granted by EPO and also published as `US2017165795`.
+In Table 11, there is one entry marked as 'Not in the database', this shows the bias[^4] of OECD HAN database because `EP3181711` was granted by EPO and also published as `US2017165795`.
 However, only one of them is included in the database as shown in Table 11.